RikkaApps/Shizuku/README.md

 Usually, if there is a "manager" (e.g., `PackageManager`) for apps to use, there should be a "service" (e.g., `PackageManagerService`) in the system server process.
 We can simply think if the app holds the `binder` of the "service", it can communicate with the "service".
 The app process will receive binders of system services on start.

-Shizuku guides users to run a process, Shizuku server, with root or ADB first.
-When the app starts, the `binder` to Shizuku server will also be sent to the app.
+Shizuku™ guides users to run a process, Shizuku™ server, with root or ADB first.
+When the app starts, the `binder` to Shizuku™ server will also be sent to the app.

-The most important feature Shizuku provides is something like be a middle man to receive requests from the app, sent them to the system server, and send back the results.
+The most important feature Shizuku™ provides is something like be a middle man to receive requests from the app, sent them to the system server, and send back the results.
 You can see the `transactRemote` method in `rikka.shizuku.server.ShizukuService` class, and `moe.shizuku.api.ShizukuBinderWrapper` class for the detail.

 So, we reached our goal, to use system APIs with higher permission.
 And to the app, it is almost identical to the use of system APIs directly.